Metalnem/mijailovic.net/_drafts/error-handling-patterns-in-go.md

 where monadic error handling comes to the rescue: just define a helper structure that holds the actual io.Reader and the last error encountered so far, and a read function that calls underlying Read only if previously there were no errors.
+You only check for errors once, when all the reads are completed.
 Here's the complete example:

 ```go
 type reader struct {